-We sat down and the first question he asked was if I’d noticed any change him lately.
+We sat down, and the first question he asked was if I’d noticed any change in him lately.
 I muttered that he seemed pretty stressed, but that had been seemingly building for a while.
 He nodded his head, then launched into his story.

-It’s a very unlikely, shocking tale of how Friday he unexpectedly received a call saying his sister had suffered a cardiac arrest and was unlikely to survive.
+It’s an unexpected, shocking tale of how Friday he unexpectedly received a call saying his sister had suffered a cardiac arrest and was unlikely to survive.
 He rushed to be by her side, but she soon passed away.
 This was a huge shock to the whole family, including her two young children – but more shocks were to come.

 That night the husband of the deceased woman received a call from the police.
-They expressed their commiserations at the death of his wife, but had questions they needed answers to.
+They expressed their commiserations at the death of his wife but had questions they needed answers to.
 He was distraught, he said, can we talk another time?
-They would not relent though, and at 12.30 that night there was a knock on the door and half a dozen detectives marched in.
-They took the husband with them and held for questioning for 24 hours.
+They would not relent though, and at 12.30 that night, there was a knock on the door, and half a dozen detectives marched in.
+They took the husband with them and held him for questioning for 24 hours.

 The family looked on, bewildered and not knowing what to think.
 My friend seemed in a state of shock, withdrawn and tenuous, his eyes blinking with the strain.

-I was surprised he was even at work in the circumstances, but then I know for some people the illusion of normality is what they need, and to be actively doing something.
-He had told only one other person and I suggested he should share it with his team leader – a lovely, compassionate man.
+I was surprised he was even at work in the circumstances, but then I know for some people the illusion of normality is what they need.
+Activity becomes diversion and solace.
+He had told only one other person, and I suggested he should share it with his team leader – a lovely, compassionate man.